Boise Airport: Facilities

-In the year ending January 1, 2019, the airport had 137,459 aircraft operations, average 376 per day: 49% general aviation, 36% airline, 7% air taxi, and 8% military.
-269 aircraft were then based at this airport: 147 single-engine, 22 multi-engine, 37 jet, 17 helicopter and 46 military.
+In the year ending May 31, 2023, the airport had 139,983 aircraft operations, average 383 per day: 46% general aviation, 39% airline, 9% air taxi, and 5% military.
+273 aircraft were then based at this airport: 147 single-engine, 22 multi-engine, 37 jet, 17 helicopter and 50 military.
 Of the top 100 United States airports, BOI is among four airports that does not charge a PFC.

 The airport can handle minor maintenance and repairs through fixed-base operators Jackson Jet Center, Turbo Air and Western Aircraft.

-Law enforcement is handled by the Boise Police Department.
+Law enforcement is handled by the Boise Police Department (BPD).
 In 2006, the Airport Division had an authorized strength of 1 lieutenant, 2 sergeants, and 28 officers, and there were five TSA certified K-9 units trained in explosive detection.

 The original layout was the primary runway (10R/28L) with two others at 6000 ft, both are retired but still visible as taxiways.
 The north–south runway (offset slightly northeast) was aligned with present-day S. Zeppelin Street (approximately with Owyhee Street to the north), and the east–west runway was offset slightly southwest.
 The intersection point of the two former runways was on today's main taxiway, near the terminal.
 The second parallel runway (10L/28R) was extended 2300 ft to the east in 1998.

 ATC tower

-In 2008, city officials broke ground for Boise Air Terminal's a new airport traffic control tower, the latest facilities improvement.
+In 2008, city officials broke ground for Boise Air Terminal's new airport traffic control tower, the latest facilities improvement.
 The tower's height at 295 ft made it the tallest building in the state of Idaho until it was surpassed by the Zions Bank Idaho Headquarters Building in 2013 (at 323 ft), and the Northwest's tallest control tower.
 It was relocated to the south side of the airport in order to control an existing Guard assault strip, runway 09/27, south of Gowen Field.
 The tower was planned and constructed when it was believed that the radar functions would be moved to Salt Lake City in Utah.
 After it was decided to leave the radar positions in Boise, the facility at the base of the tower was redesigned and partially remodeled to house the Terminal Radar Approach Control (TRACON).

 The tower and TRACON opened on September 16, 2013, with updated electronics and equipment, including the STARS radar system; improving services and safety for pilots and the flying public.
 With the expanded facilities and new equipment, the TRACON operates the approach control for Boise Airport, and also remotely operates the approach control for the Bozeman Airport in Montana.
 The TRACON was then renamed Big Sky Approach to reflect the broader geographical coverage.
 The consolidation of Boise and Bozeman approach control facilities into Big Sky Approach is part of the FAA's continuing plan to consolidate approach control services across the nation.
 Boise's TRACON was designed with the option of adding additional radar scopes, and may offer approach control services to other airports in the future.